 One thing that makes situation like this worst is that many of Indonesian simply replaces the spelling f or v for p.
 Consequently, the English words will be mispronounced.
-Words like fail, fan, fast which all begin with the f/sound will obviously become pail, pan, past which have another different meanings in English which is all begin with p/sound.
+Words like fail, fan, fast which all begin with the /f/ sound will obviously become pail, pan, past which have another different meanings in English which is all begin with /p/ sound.
 In fact, these consonants are almost never pronounced as such for Indonesians.
-In fact, p/v/ is replaced with p/f for those who can pronounce it, though the p-way be written, as in e.g. above, positive, reviews, television.
-Many students fail to pronounce words with p/v/sound correctly.
+In fact, /v/ is replaced with /f/ for those who can pronounce it, though the v may be written, as in e.g. above, positive, reviews, television.
+Many students fail to pronounce words with /v/ sound correctly.

-The next interpretation is due to the inter-dental fricative consonants $/\theta$ / and $/\delta$ /.
+The next interpretation is due to the inter-dental fricative consonants θ and δ .
 Many mistakes happened in pronouncing these sounds regardless their position in the word.